michieltjampens/dcafs/docs/Basics.md

 Now use `path:cheat1` to see the result.
 If you don't see anything, it either doesn't work, or the rolls are really unlucky.
 You could open a second telnet session and use `raw:dice` to see the unfiltered data.
+Or use `raw:dice` in the same session as the path and also add `>>prefixid` to also see the origin id of the data.

 Below is what was added to the settings.xml.
 ```xml